pts/movemetafs/README.txt

 -- For files with multiple (hard) links, symlinks in search results point to only one of filenames (usually the oldest) -- the other filenames are not stored by movemetafs.
+-- For files with multiple (hard) links, the principal name cannot be removed.
+(But it can be changed.)
 -- it is not totally convenient to remove the principal instance of a tagged file with multiple hard links
 -- POSIX extended attributes and ACLs are not mirrorred